wlandau/workers/README.md

 # Future development

-### Debug persistent workers
+### Debug the persistent workers.

 The functionality for persistent workers is not currently working.
-The top priority for implementation is to debug it.
+The top priority for `crew` is to debug this.

 ### Transient workers